"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 "Sit here and don't move," the big guy told me, and I promptly found a spot on the floor.
 I dropped like penny in a fountain, without question or hesitation.
 He looked around, then reached to his face and peeled off his mask before adding, somewhat awkwardly, "I meant on the couch."

 I looked behind me, and sure enough, there was a variety of civilized places to sit.
 When I turned my head back to the guy, he was gone.
 I blinked in confusion.
 Sheesh, he was fast!

 This place smelled clean and, because of the furniture, like leather.
 So different than where I was only a few hours ago.

 This was so different… The reality must have started to edge into my brain as I felt my thoughts start to spin like a cyclone.

 I hunched over, my forehead on the wood floor, trying to stop from hyperventilating.
-I don't know how long passed, but it was the sound of footsteps that shook me out of my "zoning."
+I don't know how much time passed, but it was the sound of footsteps that shook me out of my "zoning."

-Jerking my head up, I stared at the doorway that the big guy had gone through and waited for the person walking this way to appear.
+Jerking my head up, I stared at the doorway I had come through and waited for the person walking this way to appear.

-My eyes almost bugged out of my head when I saw this—this—living Oscar award walk through the door.
+My eyes almost bugged out of my head when I saw this—this—living Oscar award walk in.